comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 we also provide a built-in Web server that can serve the generated data vaults over HTTP using a single command, which is done using a slimmed-down version of the [Community Solid Server](cite:cites solidcommunityserver).
-This server disables authentication and authorization by default, so evaluations can focus on query performance.
+This server disables authentication and authorization by default, so experiments can focus on query performance.

 For the query workload, we build upon the *interactive* workload of SNB, and extend it with additional queries to cover link-related choke points.